 From Highway 101

 Take Highway 237 (Mt.
 View-Alviso Road) east to Great America Parkway exit.
 Turn left onto Great America Parkway, turn right on Gold Street connector, left on Gold Street, left on Elizabeth Street and right on Hope Street.

 There are two parking lots in the park, including one near the launch facility with boat-trailer-sized parking spaces.
 Parking is free with no time limits during regular park hours.

 Alviso Marina County Park is open year-round from 8:00 a.m. to sunset.
 Santa Clara County Parks has a special permit program for vessel owners to access the launch ramp outside of park hours (8:00 AM to sunset) for the sole purpose of launching or retrieving a vessel at the park.
 Overnight parking is not allowed.
 Those interested in launching or retrieving vessels outside of park hours will need to purchase an annual Gate Key which includes a parking tag from the Parks and Recreation Department.
 Visit Santa Clara County Park website for more information about the application and fee.

 The restroom (ADA-accessible) is located near the entrance to the park and has flush toilets.

-Picnic tables, BBQs, drinking fountain, benches, boat rigging and washing area with washing spigot (no hose provided), safety and informational signs such as tide charts, and interpretive signs.
+Amenities at the park include picnic tables, BBQs, drinking fountain, benches, boat rigging and washing area with washing spigot (no hose provided), and safety and informational signs such as tide charts, and interpretive signs.